-Periodontal disease is diagnosed by your dentist or dental hygienist during a periodontal examination.
+Periodontal disease is diagnosed by your dentist during a periodontal examination.

 A small dental instrument is gently used to measure the pocket or space between the tooth and the gums.
 The depth of healthy gums measure three millimeters or less and does not bleed.
 The periodontal probe helps indicate if pockets are deeper than three millimeters.
 As gum disease progresses, the pockets usually get deeper.

 For more information on Gum Disease Treatment or to schedule an appointment,

 Your dentist or hygienist will use pocket depths, amount of bleeding, inflammation, tooth mobility, etc., to make a diagnosis that will fall into a category below:

 Gingivitis is the first stage of periodontal disease.
 Plaque and its toxin by-products irritate the gums, making them tender, inflamed, and likely to bleed.

 Plaque hardens into calculus (tartar).
 As calculus and plaque continue to build up, the gums begin to recede from the teeth.
 Deeper pockets form between the gums and teeth and become filled with bacteria and pus.
 The gums become very irritated, inflamed, and bleed easily.
 Calculus secretes toxins that the bone shrinks away from, and as a result bone loss may be present.